grid5000/g5k-api/README.md

         $ rake package:bump:patch # or: package:bump:minor, package:bump:major

-* Building the `.deb` package is easy, since we kindly provide a `capistrano` recipe that will automatically reserve a machine on Grid'5000, deploy a squeeze-based image, upload the latest committed code (`HEAD`) in the current branch, generate a `.deb` package, and download the generated package back to your machine, in the `pkg/` directory.
+* Building the `.deb` package is easy, since we kindly provide a rake task to run in the vagrant box, that will copy the latest committed code (`HEAD`) in /tmp/g5k-api, generate a `.deb` package, and move the generated package to the `pkg/` directory.

-  Just execute:

-        $ cap package

-  You can also pass a specific HOST if you wish (in this case it won't reserve a node on Grid'5000):

-        $ cap package HOST=...
-        $ cap package HOST=griffon-71.nancy.user SSH_KEY=~/.ssh/id_userg5k

-  With vagrant (copy your ssh public key into the root account of the VM if the automated vagrant provisioning script hasn't (see higher)):

-        $ cap package HOST=root@192.168.2.10 NOPROXY=true
-        $ cap package USE_VAGRANT=true NOPROXY=true
+  Just execute from the host machine:

+        $ vagrant ssh -- "cd /vagrant ; rake package:build:debian"

 ## Releasing and Installing and new version